-- With the injured or ill employee, immediately call OptaComp at 1-877-518-2583 to report the work-related injury or illness so the employee can receive appropriate care.
-In case of emergency, call OptaComp as soon as practicable.
+- With the injured or ill employee, immediately call Amerisys at 1-800-455-2079 to report the work-related injury or illness so the employee can receive appropriate care.
+In case of emergency, call Amerisys as soon as practicable.

 - Complete the Accident Investigation Report for Supervisors and forward to Human Resources within 24 hours.